-You should first clean the wound of any foreign objects such as broken glass or thorns.
-To do this, it is best practice to examine the injury with a flashlight and to carefully remove any foreign objects with tweezers.
-The pet owner must never pull out huge foreign objects that have to be surgically removed-call a vet.
+It would be best to clean the wound of any foreign objects such as broken glass or thorns.
+It is best practice to examine the injury with a flashlight and remove any foreign objects with tweezers carefully.
+The pet owner must never pull out large foreign objects.
+These may need to be surgically removed, so call a vet to be sure.

 You should then dab the site with a sterile cloth and a mild wound disinfectant to remove soil, saliva, or other contamination.
 After disinfection, dry the wound using a clean piece of soft fabric.

 To shield the wound from friction and dirt: